refruitok/website-builder/README.md

-# 🧱 Blockly Web Builder
+# 🧱 Super Web Builder

 **Blockly Web Builder** is a drag-and-drop visual editor for generating HTML and CSS using [Blockly](https://developers.google.com/blockly).
 It allows users—especially beginners and students—to construct web pages visually without needing to write raw code.